 Humanities Program - Conversatio

 Each student is welcomed into the academic community at Saint Anselm College through a year-long interdisciplinary course in the humanities program - Conversatio.
 The course title is taken from the Benedictine vow that encourages faithfulness to a way of life within community, and in this first year course students are provided with an orientation to studies in the Liberal Arts and an introduction to the distinctive value of those studies within the Catholic Benedictine intellectual tradition.

 College Writing Program

 Core Learning Outcomes

 The majority of course requirements in the core curriculum will be taken as elective courses that fulfill core learning outcomes.
-Saint Anselm College has identified nine core learning outcomes that are considered essential for the education of each student.
+Saint Anselm College has identified 10 core learning outcomes that are considered essential for the education of each student.
 Because the core curriculum is based on student learning outcomes, rather than on specific required courses, students are given greater choice in completing their core requirements as they are able to select from among a variety of courses that fulfill each of the different student learning outcomes.
 Core learning outcomes are specific to the core curriculum and are a subset of a broader list of student learning outcomes that are integrated throughout the entire curriculum.